ResourceDataInc/Centroid/README.md

 ## About

 In our experience, multiple projects related to one another will eventually need access to the same configuration.
 This can be problematic when the projects are built upon different technologies.
-Our solution is to extract the configuration to a shared JSON file, and provide means to access the values from various languages.
+Our solution is to extract the configuration to a shared JSON file and provide means to access the values from various languages.

-Centroid is a tool for loading configuration values declared in JSON, and accessing those configuration values using object properties.
+Centroid is a tool for loading configuration values declared in JSON and accessing those configuration values using object properties.

 ## Usage